 a pension benefit shall be payable on such terms and conditions and to such persons as are approved by the Superannuation Board and the Superannuation Board shall pay the pension benefit directly from the Superannuation Fund.

-[(3) repealed]
+[(3) deleted]

 (4) Upon the application of the amount commuted in the manner referred to in subregulation (2)(b) neither the member, the spouse or de facto partner receiving the pension nor any person claiming through them shall have any further claim on the Superannuation Fund or the Superannuation Board or the employer in respect of the amount so applied.